 Cambodia-Thailand Border Clashes Leave 13 Dead as Ceasefire Talks Begin

-The loss of life along the Cambodia–Thailand border is a tragedy that must not be repeated.
+The tragedy of lives lost along the border is a stark reminder of the human cost of unresolved disputes.
+Each casualty represents not only personal grief but also a setback to the fragile trust that diplomacy seeks to build.
 As both governments open the door to ceasefire talks, they must also open their minds to compromise.
-The international community, especially long-standing allies like the United States, stands ready to support peace—not as outsiders with interests, but as partners who believe diplomacy is still the strongest weapon in any conflict.
+The path forward requires leaders to look beyond nationalist rhetoric and recognize the shared benefits of peace.
+The international community, especially allies like the United States, stands ready to support this process—not as outsiders with narrow interests, but as partners who believe diplomacy remains the strongest weapon in any conflict.
+The challenge lies in translating this support into tangible outcomes, ensuring that negotiations lead to lasting solutions rather than temporary pauses in violence.

 But if you can, can we count on your support at this perilous time?
 Here are three good reasons to make the choice to fund us today.